michellefame/geol-enst-253-labs/labs/lab-01-introduction-gis/index.md

 1. Open ArcToolbox (**Analysis** > **Tools**) and search for **Extract by Mask**.
 Click to open the tool.

-<span style="color:blue">**Question 9:** Read the description of the Extract by Mask Tool and click on the question mark.
-What do you think this tool does?</span>
+> **❓ Question 9:** Read the description of the Extract by Mask Tool and click on the question mark.
+What do you think this tool does?

 2. Fill out the form in the tool window and click run.
 Make sure to save output files in the working geodatabase and name the output file `Amherst_DEM_1ArcSec`. *(1 arc second is the raster resolution).*
 3. Turn off the original raster and reorder the layers so you can see the output.
 Did you guess correctly as to what the tool does?
 4. Right-click on `Amherst_DEM_1ArcSec` in the Table of Contents and open up **Symbology**.
 5. Under color scheme check **Show all names** and then choose **Elevation #1**.

-<span style="color:blue">**Question 10:** Based on the DEM legend in the table of contents, what is the range of elevation in the town of Amherst?
-Where are the highest elevation values?</span>
+> **❓ Question 10:** Based on the DEM legend in the table of contents, what is the range of elevation in the town of Amherst?
+Where are the highest elevation values?

 **Final Map Cleanup:**
 Rearrange the layers and change the symbology so that your final map shows the Amherst DEM overlain by the Amherst Streets symbolized by a 1-point black line, and the Amherst College Owned land parcels outlined in a 2-point purple line with no fill color.

 Save your work and close this file for now; we will be using it again in future labs.

----

-## Reflection
+### Reflection

-<span style="color:blue">**Question 11:** What concepts or skills which you practiced or reviewed in this lab would you now feel confident in independently applying to your own geospatial work?</span>
+> **❓ Question 11:** What concepts or skills which you practiced or reviewed in this lab would you now feel confident in independently applying to your own geospatial work?

-<span style="color:blue">**Question 12:** What questions or problems are you still having with the skills or concepts practiced in this lab?</span>
+> **❓ Question 12:** What questions or problems are you still having with the skills or concepts practiced in this lab?